 If you are going through, or have been through a redundancy process it can be upsetting and unsettling.
 Not all employers get the process right.
 Our specialist employment law solicitors are on hand to advise you on your rights.

-IBB Solicitor’s employment law team can provide clear, practical guidance on redundancy.
+IBB Law’s employment law team can provide clear, practical guidance on redundancy.
 Our team includes some of the region’s top ranked employment lawyers with decades of experience representing employees of all levels.

 What is redundancy?

 The law relating to redundancy is generally found in the Employment Rights Act 1996 (ERA) as amended and the Trade Union and Labour Relations (Consolidation) Act 1992 (TULRCA).

 Redundancy (as defined in section 139 of the ERA) occurs when an employee is dismissed because of:

 - the actual or intended closure of the whole business

 - the actual or intended closure of the workplace

 The definition of business is very broad.
 It includes any trade or profession, or any activity carried on by a body of persons.
 The activity may or may not be a commercial activity (e.g. charities, schools and colleges).

 The most common redundancy situation arises where an employer reduces the workforce due to a downturn in business or rationalisation (e.g. technological advancement).

 The test is not whether the employer needs fewer employees but whether the employer needs fewer employees to do work of a particular kind and that this is attributable to the state of affairs of the business.